PrincetonUniversity/PsyNeuLink/docs/source/Naming.rst

 If the name of an object is not specified in its constructor, a default name is assigned.
 Some classes of objects use class-specific conventions for default names (see individual classes for specifics).
-Otherwise, the default name is handled by the `Registry` for the class, which assigns a default name based on the name of the class, with a hyphenated integer suffix (<object class name>-n), beginning with '0', that is incremented for each additional object of that type requiring a default name.
+Otherwise, the default name is handled by the `Registry`, which assigns a default name based on the name of the class, with a hyphenated integer suffix (<object class name>-n), beginning with '0', that is incremented for each additional object of that type requiring a default name.
 For example, the first TransferMechanism to be constructed without specifying its name will be assigned the name 'TransferMechanism-0', the next 'TransferMechanism-1', etc..

-# Handled by Registry for class or general one??
-# *** FIX:  -0 FOR MECHANISMS

 Duplicate Names